Direct Provider Session

 2. Create a Session

-Once the user has selected an identity provider, call the Create Advanced Provider Session method from your backend using an API SDK.
+Once the user has selected an identity provider, call the Create Direct Provider Session method from your backend using an API SDK.

 Provide the list of capabilities your application supports.
 We recommend starting with ["LaunchBrowser", "CaptureRedirect"] as a baseline (with fallback enabled) and building from there.